Did you know that self-respect and self-esteem are different?

 What Is Self-Respect?

-Self-respect is something that is earned and achieved over time.
+Self-respect is a feeling of pride and confidence that is earned and achieved over time.
 When you consistently live within your values, integrity, and life priorities, you feel good about yourself and your reliability and personal commitment.

-With self-respect, you grow to trust yourself and your behavior because you have a history of behaving and speaking in a way that makes you feel good about yourself.
+With self-respect, you grow to trust yourself and your behavior because you have a history of acting and speaking in a way that makes you feel good about yourself.

 Those with self-respect . . .